alecvance/Nestools/README.md

 5) Rename sample.config to nest.config and put your access token in there.
 6) Install Python 3 if necessary.
 7) Run the script from a terminal: "python3 nest.py", or add to your crontab to run periodically.
+For example, here is mine that checks thermostats and runs every 15 minutes:
+*/15 * * * * cd ~/Nestools/ && /usr/local/bin/python3 nest.py

 Each run will append to log file(s); there is a different log file for each thermostat.